 '# at' is the required number of atom type indices for this directive

 'f. tp' is the value used to select this function type

-'F. E.' indicates which of the parameters for this interaction can be interpolated during free energy calculations
+'F. E.' indicates which of the parameters can be interpolated in free energy calculations

 (cr) the combination rule determines the type of LJ parameters, see 5.3.2